Firstly, staying in Chitkul was not my choice when planning from Delhi to Chitkul.

-5. Walk in the village
+5. A Walk into the Chitkul Village

-You can interact with the locals that how they spent their whole day and try to keep yourself in their shoes that what how will you manage to survive in these conditions or environment.
+You can interact with the locals about how they spent their whole day.
+Try to keep yourself in their shoes and how you will manage to survive in these conditions or environments.

 Buses from Chitkul Bus Stand